 This festival, signifying the beginning of the dark half of the year, has been celebrated since ancient times.
-Samhain, pronounced “sah-wn,” has Celtic pagan origins.
-It’s the third of the harvest festivals (after Lammas and Mabon) in the Wheel of the Year, and it prepares us for winter while honoring the ancestors and the natural cycle of death and rebirth.
+Samhain has Celtic Pagan origins.
+It’s the third of the harvest festivals (after Lammas and Mabon) in the Wheel of the Year, and it prepares us for winter while honoring our ancestors and the natural cycle of death and rebirth.

 During this time of the year, the leaves have fallen, the fields are bare, the nights are longer, the ground sparkles with frost in the dawn, and a persistent chill hangs in the air.
 Winter is coming.
 The barrier between the realms of the living and the spirits is thinner, especially beneath the light of a full moon.

 Many cultures host celebrations during this time.
 In addition to Samhain, there is Halloween, Day of the Dead, All Saints’ Days, and All Souls’ Day, among others.
-Samhain in particular is often practiced among modern-day witches, which can include pagans and Wiccans.
+Samhain in particular is often practiced among modern-day witches, which includes Pagans and Wiccans.